newaetech/chipwhisperer-jupyter/courses/README.md

 ### Numbering

 1xx: Fundamentals.
 A 101 course is a prerequisite for all higher course.
 2xx: Advanced topics.
-Interdependancies noted in the labs/courses themselves.
+Dependencies noted in the labs/courses themselves.
-3xx: Applications.
-May or may not require any 2xx courses.
+appx: Applications.
+Dependencies noted in the labs/courses themselves.

 ### Getting Started